sahudsonleck/720-Architecture-Home/Fridge/readme.md

 By separating these out, your primary kitchen footprint only needs a very small, high-efficiency active "Bio-Vault" (Zone 1) and a "Larder" (Zone 2) at eye level.
 The rest can be distributed into passive, beautiful pantry furniture.

+As a civilization we've been using a eco-unfriendly hammer for all our food storage needs for ~ 100 years.
+It is time to re-think everything about the way we manage our resources.

+# Refrigerator Design Considerations

 ## 1. The "Single-Atmosphere" Fallacy (Biological Chaos)